 Authority Hacker has two affiliate marketing courses: The Authority Site System and Authority Hacker Pro.

-As an overall internet marketing business, Authority Hacker has structured these two courses beautifully for them as a business and their customers.
+As an overall online marketing business, Authority Hacker has structured these two courses beautifully for them as a business and their customers.

-The Authority Site System is Authority Hacker’s flagship course and is for beginners who are aiming to achieve a website that makes one to five thousand dollars per month.
+The Authority Site System is Authority Hacker’s flagship course and is for beginners who are aiming to achieve a website that makes one to five thousand dollars a month.

 Authority Hacker Pro is the continuation course.
-Its goal is to get student’s authority websites to the $5,000 to $10,000 per month mark.
+Its goal is to get student’s websites to the $5,000 to $10,000 a month mark.

 The final “level” of Authority Hacker training is Authority Hacker Pro Platinum.
-This is for internet marketers who want to take their authority websites to the $10,000 to $100,000 per month level.
+This is for internet marketers who want to take their authority sites to the $10,000 to $100,000 a month level.